mozilla/addons-server/docs/topics/development/building_and_running_services.md

    - **Mounting Dependencies**: The volume `./deps:/deps` mounts the dependencies directory, enabling better caching across builds and providing visibility for debugging directly on the host.

 4. **Environment Variables for OLYMPIA_USER**:
+   - **CI Setup**: In CI environments, such as defined in `docker-compose.yml`, the user ID is set to the default 9500, and the Olympia mount is made anonymous.
+This makes the container a closed system, mimicking production behavior closely.
+No files from the host will be included or impact the container, except for ./storage and ./static-assets.
    - **Development Setup**: The `HOST_UID` environment variable is set to the host user ID, ensuring that the container runs with the correct permissions.
-   - **CI Setup**: In CI environments, such as defined in `docker-compose.ci.yml`, the user ID is reset to the default 9500, and the Olympia mount is removed.
-This makes the container a closed system, mimicking production behavior closely.
+   Additionally the github root directory is mounted to the data_olympia volume to allow for real-time changes to files within the container.
+   This is the default setting when running `make up`.

 ### Best Practices for the Dockerfile